syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 ![](Sorting_images/Sorted-PivotGrid-when-using-Total-Sorting.png)

-**Sorting Only Grand Total Columns**
+**Sorting only grand total columns**

-`GrandTotalSorting` option is used to enable sorting only for grand total columns of SfPivotGrid.
-Please refer the below code snippet.
+`GrandTotalSorting` option is used to enable sorting only for grand total columns of the SfPivotGrid.
+Please refer the below code snippet:

 {% tabs %}